DivyanshGothwal/fraveller/README.md

-# zuava-web-ui
+# fraveller-web-ui
-Frontend application for Zuava
+Frontend application for fraveller